 Culture

-This portrait gallery invites travelers to take a literary stroll through the eras from the birth of the station to the present day.
-Using stories and anecdotes, it gives us a glimpse of this unique neighborhood, which in the collective imagination embodies a literary, chic, free and creative Paris.
-The intention is to update this gallery over the years, with around ten new portraits added on each occasion.
+This gallery of portraits offers a literary journey through the decades, from the station’s opening to the present day.
+Through stories and anecdotes, it reveals glimpses of this unique neighborhood, which embodies in the collective imagination a Paris that is intellectual, elegant, free, and creative.
+The gallery is designed to evolve over time, with each display showcasing around ten portraits.

 saint germain